About Us Contact Shop

-If you want to level up your finances and finally get that awesome feeling of, “I’ve made it, this is it,” then you need to get rid of any bad belief that holds you back.
+And if you want to create new savings habits and finally get that amazing feeling of, “I’ve made it, this is it,” then money saving challenges are a great place to start.

-And if the concept of a money saving challenge is new to you, then I’ll give you a run down on how it works.
+And if the concept of money challenges is new to you, then I’ll give you a run down on how they work. 💵

 What is a Money Saving Challenge?

-A money saving challenge is a way for you to challenge yourself to save a specific amount of money during a certain period of time and/or with a goal in mind.
+Money saving challenge are a way for you to challenge yourself to save a specific amount of money, during a certain period of time, and/or with a goal in mind.
+They give you a roadmap and a step-by-step plan for following through, while also making it fun.

 Here are 4 main things to keep in mind when it comes to saving challenges: